strinsberg/slrg_data/docs/sphinx/source/github.rst

 1. To get started open |ght-big-query| and open a query editor for the ght dataset.
 If the link above does not work you can access the dataset at http://ghtorrent.org/gcloud.html.

 2. Under the query editor you can open some options.
-Do this and unckeck the box that is titled 'use legacy sql'.
+Do this and un-check the box that is titled 'use legacy sql'.

 3. For this example I will query the dataset to find java projects.
 For other queries refer to the :ref:`SQL queries section <big_query_sql>`::